ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

-A client implementing a simple ratio between RateLimit-Remaining field and RateLimit-Reset field could infer an average throughput of 1000 quota-units per second, while the RateLimit-Limit field conveys a quota-policy with an average of 10 quota-units per second.
+A client implementing a simple ratio between RateLimit-Remaining field and RateLimit-Reset field could infer an average throughput of 1000 quota units per second, while the RateLimit-Limit field conveys a quota-policy with an average of 10 quota units per second.
 If the service cannot handle such load, it should return either a lower RateLimit-Remaining field value or an higher RateLimit-Reset field value.
-Moreover, complementing large time-window quota-policies with a short time-window one mitigates those risks.
+Moreover, complementing large time window quota policies with a short time window one mitigates those risks.

 ## Denial of Service